 Sean is partially blind, and am attuned to how power dynamics and differences influence the issues we face.
 Being a white male, and having a disability, he have experienced both privilege and marginalization.
 He brings his lived experience of disability and difference into his clinical approach, and he deeply empathizes with the struggle to feel that we are "enough".

-For those interested in more information on taking advantage of our Counseling services, please contact Shawn Marsolais at shawn@blindbeginnings.ca.
+For those interested in more information on taking advantage of our Counselling services, please contact Shawn Marsolais at shawn@blindbeginnings.ca.